 Survey and critical review of existing theories of learning and cognition to include the behaviorist perspective, an overview of cognitivism and how it evolved from behaviorism, and a study of perception and attention processes and their relationship to the memory system.
-In addition, social learning theory, theories of memory, complex learning transfer, and problem solving are reviewed.
+In addition, social learning theory, theories of memory, complex learning, transfer, and problem solving are reviewed.
+Prerequisite: Minimum grade of C in PSY 100.
+Prerequisite or co-requisite: PSY 341.
 Offered in fall.